miughetta/dig333-devlog/README.md

 Analog-to-Digital Converter (ADC): either using a capcitor or using PWM<br>
 The rest of the slides had not been updated or tested so nothing was run.
 However, the slides were looked through.<br>

-GroverPi+ --> creates easy interface to a large group of sensors
+GroverPi+ --> creates easy interface to a large group of sensors <br>

 In chapter 8, we learned mostly about GPIO in relation to the Raspberry Pi.<br>

-Monk - Ch10 Controlling Hardware (280-304) Recipes, Python
+Monk - Ch10 Controlling Hardware (280-304) Recipes, Python <br>

-Codecademy Python: 7-1 Lists and Functions, 7-2 Battleship!
+Codecademy Python: 7-1 Lists and Functions, 7-2 Battleship! <br>

-Recipes and outcomes:
+Recipes and outcomes: <br>
 10.0.
-Introduction
+Introduction <br>
 10.1.
-Connecting an LED
+Connecting an LED <br>
-Describe the difference between RPi.GPIO and gpiozero libraries.
+- Describe the difference between RPi.GPIO and gpiozero libraries: RPi.GPIO python library is standard but gpiozero is more accesible.  <br>
-Demonstrate a basic "blink" script using both RPi.GPIO and gpiozerio.
+- Demonstrate a basic "blink" script using both RPi.GPIO and gpiozerio: <br>
 10.2.
-Leaving the GPIO Pins in a Safe State
+Leaving the GPIO Pins in a Safe State <br>
-Explain what is meant by "safe input state"
+- Explain what is meant by "safe input state": an input that will not fry the hardware. <br>
 10.3.
-Controlling the Brightness of an LED
+Controlling the Brightness of an LED <br>
-Use gpiozero to fade an LED in and out.
+- Use gpiozero to fade an LED in and out. <br>
-Skim.
-Refer to as needed.
+- Skim.
+Refer to as needed. <br>
 10.4.
-Switching a High-Power DC Device Using a Transistor 10.5.
-Switching a High-Power Device Using a Relay
+Switching a High-Power DC Device Using a Transistor <br>
+10.5.
+Switching a High-Power Device Using a Relay <br>
-See also: Adafruit RPi 13 - Power Control
+- See also: Adafruit RPi 13 - Power Control <br>
 10.6.
-Controlling High-Voltage AC Devices
+Controlling High-Voltage AC Devices <br>
 10.7.
-Controlling Hardware with Android and Bluetooth 10.8.
-Making a User Interface to Turn Things On and Off 10.9.
-Making a User Interface to Control PWM Power for LEDs and Motors 10.10.
-Changing the Color of an RGB LED
+Controlling Hardware with Android and Bluetooth <br>
+10.8.
+Making a User Interface to Turn Things On and Off <br>
+10.9.
+Making a User Interface to Control PWM Power for LEDs and Motors <br>
+10.10.
+Changing the Color of an RGB LED <br>
 10.11.
-Using an Analog Meter as a Display
+Using an Analog Meter as a Display <br>
-Do this in class
+- Do this in class <br>